-183 Efficient resource utilization is paramount to providing effective, quality healthcare.
-The 184 Institute of Medicine highlighted the strain on the nation's emergency medical care systems and called for analysis and improvement of these systems.^{31,32} Recently, the concept of 185 "regionalization" has been identified as a potential method for improving emergency medical 186 care through efficient resource use.33 187
+Efficient resource use is paramount to providing effective, quality healthcare.
+The Institute of Medicine (IOM) highlighted the strain on the nation's emergency medical care systems and called for analysis and improvement of these systems.^{31,32} Recently, the concept of "regionalization" has been identified as a potential method for improving emergency medical care through efficient resource use.33

-Although new models of regionalized care networks are under development, 34,35 emergency care services such as trauma, neonatal care, and poison control have been coordinated across geographic areas for many years.
+Although new models of regionalized care networks are under development,^{34,35} emergency care services such as trauma, neonatal care, and poison control have been coordinated across geographic areas for many years.
 More recently, care for patients suffering time-sensitive emergency conditions, such as stroke and acute myocardial infarction (AMI), has been regionalized on a statewide basis.
 As emergency care systems continue to expand in breadth and scope, the healthcare system must evaluate their evolution to ensure they are optimizing resource use and maximizing patient outcomes.

 An important method of evaluating healthcare, including emergency services, is performance measurement.
-The role of performance measurement in healthcare is well described by Pines et al., 36 who state: "Performance measurement... attempts to quantify the quality of care that healthcare providers or organizations deliver, with the goal of comparing and improving it.
-The basic principle is: 'If you can measure it, you can manage it."
+The role of performance measurement in healthcare is well described by Pines et al.,36 who state: "Performance measurement...attempts to quantify the quality of care that healthcare providers or organizations deliver, with the goal of comparing and improving it.
+The basic principle is: 'If you can measure it, you can manage it.'"

-National Quality Forum (NQF), a primary standards-setting organization for performance measurement, uses a formal Consensus Development Process (CDP) to endorse healthcare performance measures, including measures of quality and resource use.
-37-39 Given the healthcare system's current focus on regionalization, NQF has begun a multiphase project to identify and endorse measures of regionalized emergency care systems (RECS).
+The National Quality Forum (NQF), a primary standards-setting organization for performance measurement, uses a formal Consensus Development Process (CDP) to endorse healthcare performance measures, including measures of quality and resource use.37-39 Given the healthcare system's current focus on regionalization, NQF has begun a multiphase project to identify and endorse measures of regionalized emergency medical care systems (REMCS).
 The first phase of the project has two parts: 1) completion of an environmental scan for projects and measures related to regionalized emergency medical care systems to evaluate the current landscape of performance measurement in this healthcare area, and 2) creation of a measurement framework that can serve as a roadmap to evaluate measures and guide future measure development.

-The environmental scan has been completed and publicly posted, 40 and it serves as a resource for 213 this report on a measurement framework for regionalized emergency medical care services.
-The 214 215 next phase of the project, if initiated, would utilize this Framework and would seek to endorse 216 measures as voluntary consensus standards.
+The environmental scan has been completed and publicly posted,40 and it serves as a resource for this report on a measurement framework for regionalized emergency medical care services.
+The next phase of the project, if initiated, would utilize this framework and seek to endorse measures as voluntary consensus standards.